What’s special about Russian at UMBC?

 UMBC’s Russian courses address an exciting variety of themes: in our classes, students follow developments in the ever-changing (and ever-challenging!)cultural, social, and political environment of today’s Russia, using authentic print media, video, and the Internet.
 Most of our classes are small, with the opportunity for individual interaction with professors.
 We often work one-on-one with students in independent study courses, where they can pursue topics of special interest.
 Students benefit from interaction with the Russian native-speaker population on campus.
-Students who enjoy Russian folk-singing will want to join our Russian Chorus, which gives several public performances each year.

-Is Russian Difficult?
+Is Russian difficult?

 Russian has had the reputation of being a difficult language to learn.
 The reason most often given for a reluctance to study Russian is apprehension about the different alphabet.
 But the alphabet is related to the Greek and Latin alphabets, and takes only a few days to learn.
 Students who have studied other languages(French, Spanish, German) do well in Russian—they find it fun, and different.
 We also welcome Russian-heritage students, who may speak Russian at home, but not quite natively.

 Russian programs offered:

 - One-Language option with Russian concentration (“major in Russian”) (40 credits)